stevenjgibbons/LEOPACK-2022-revision/README.md

 As of today's date, I can obtain and compile the PGPLOT software from this source and it still works (tested on Ubuntu 20 Linux).

+To compile the graphics programs, make sure that the line PGPLOT_LIB= [location of libpgplot.a] in the file gprograms/Makefile is set correctly prior to running the script compile_graphics_programs.sh and make sure that the environment variable PGPLOT_FONT is set to the location of the file grfont.dat when you run any of the graphics programs.

 I will add directories as and when I can test and document them.
 I want each code to have its own pdf document, rather than the 600 page document that came with the original package.
 I found this rather difficult to navigate